httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 If the parsed header field does not contain both, it MUST be ignored.

+"foo" MUST be between 0 and 10, inclusive; other values MUST be ignored.

 "barUrls" contains a space-separated list of URI-references ([RFC3986], Section 4.1):